Intl Community Acknowledging Pakistans Narrative On Kashmir Issue: Syed Fakhar Imam - UrduPoint

 Int'l Community Acknowledging Pakistan's Narrative On Kashmir Issue: Syed Fakhar Imam

-Chairman of Parliamentary Committee on Kashmir Syed Fakhar Imam has said the international community was acknowledging Pakistan's narrative on Kashmir issue besides taking notice of gross human rights abuses in the occupied Kashmir
+Chairman of Parliamentary Committee on Kashmir Syed Fakhar Imam Friday said the international community was acknowledging Pakistan's narrative on Kashmir issue besides taking notice of gross human rights abuses in the occupied Kashmir

+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Sep, 2019 ) :Chairman of Parliamentary Committee on Kashmir Syed Fakhar Imam Friday said the international community was acknowledging Pakistan's narrative on Kashmir issue besides taking notice of gross human rights abuses in the occupied Kashmir.

 After 70 years, United States President Donald Trump offered for mediation on Kashmir dispute and the United Nation Security Council (UNSC) had called a session to discuss prevailing Kashmir situation, he said talking to ptv.